ABI-Software/sparc-discover-elastic-testing/README.rst

  application/x.vnd.abi.scaffold.meta+json
  text/vnd.abi.plot+tab-separated-values
  text/vnd.abi.plot+csv
-Cause of the error: None of the files in the isSourceOf field of this file entry in the manifest has the mimetype - "inode/vnd.abi.plot+thumbnail".
+Cause of the error: None of the files in the IsSourceOf field of this file entry in the manifest has the mimetype - "inode/vnd.abi.plot+thumbnail".
-Action: Check the manifest and make sure thumbnail entries are correctly annotated and added to the isSourceOf field of the corresponding file.
+Action: Check the manifest and make sure thumbnail entries are correctly annotated and added to the IsSourceOf field of the corresponding file.

-ThumbnailError: Missing isSourceOf entry
+ThumbnailError: Missing IsSourceOf entry
 ````````````````````````````````````````
 This error occurs when the file is one of the following types::